maxozo/qstar/README.md

 In addition to the sequence and amino acid frequency encoding, the ECFP_4 string was included as a feature, as specific side chains may chemically interact with the protein to facilitate binding.

-The code was designed to allow for the evaluation of different learning rates, dropout rates, feature lengths, and L2 regularization methods.
+The code was designed to allow for the evaluation of different learning rates, dropout rates, feature lengths, and L2 regularization method and for an easy dynamic excahange of model arhitectures.

 The protein datasets can be predicted using the predict_protein.py code by providing the compound ID and protein ID as a tuple.
-This will encode the sequence accordingly and predict the binding affinities for the model.
+This will encode the sequence accordingly and predict the binding affinities for the model - see quickstart.

 Two arhitectures that were considered are:
 ### RNN